-The Alms charity is a combination of several very old charities created to relieve poverty in the area around St Giles-in-the-Fields church.
-The last couple of centuries have seen significant changes, but our charity still helps local residents who struggle financially, have poor health, or suffer with both.
+The Alms charity is a combination of several very old Christian charities created to relieve poverty in the area around St Giles-in-the-Fields church.
+The last couple of centuries have seen significant changes, and our charity continues to help local residents who are facing hardship by way of:

 Grants for individuals